-As part of Procore’s Hard Hat Highway tour, my colleague, Carey Larson had the chance to sit down with Lyndsay Woods, Marketing Coordinator at Harvey Builders.
+As part of Procore’s Hard Hat Highway tour Procore had the chance to sit down with Lyndsay Woods, Marketing Coordinator at Harvey Builders.
 Working from one of Harvey’s Austin, TX jobsites, Lyndsay discussed how she was drawn into the construction field and shared the advice she would give to a young woman looking to pursue a career in construction.

 Q: How did you initially get into construction?

 When my dad wasn’t teaching or coaching high school, he was a roofer.
 I spent a lot of time on the roof with him in the summers.
 Throughout high school and college, I found myself working in hardware stores where I was surrounded by a lot of people in the construction industry.
 After graduation, I came across a job post as a Marketing Coordinator for a general contractor and it seemed to match what I wanted to do.

 Q: What do you find most exciting about the field?
 Most challenging?